apache/accumulo-testing/README.md

   produces detailed statistics on query/scan times.
 * `batchwalk` - Randomly walks the graph created by ingest using a batch scanner.
 * `scan` - Scans the graph

-The continuous ingest test has two MapReduce jobs that are used to verify and stress Accumulo and have the following command:

-          ./bin/accumulo-testing ci-mapred <application>

-Below is a list of available MapReduce applications:

-1. `verify` - Runs a MapReduce job that verifies all data created by continuous ingest.
+* `verify` - Runs a MapReduce job that verifies all data created by continuous ingest.
 Before running, review all `test.ci.verify.*` properties.
 Do not run ingest while running this command as it will cause erroneous reporting of UNDEFINED nodes.
 Each entry, except for the first batch of entries, inserted by continuous ingest references a previously flushed entry.
 Since we are